Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 Prairie Capital Advisors, Inc.

-Kenneth co-founded Prairie Capital Advisors, Inc. in 1996 after recognizing a universally underserved need for objective financial advisory consultation for closely held businesses.
-Kenneth has dedicated his vast experience to providing closely held companies with the guidance and expertise needed for some of their most critical business decisions.
-He continues to grow Prairie Capital Advisors' reputation as the most widely respected firm of its kind, designing and implementing customized ownership transition strategies, including private sales, management buyouts, ESOPs, and more for businesses nationwide.
+Ken cofounded Prairie Capital Advisors with Robert Gross in 1996 after they recognized a universally underserved need for objective financial advisory consultation for closely held businesses.
+Since then, Ken has dedicated his experience to providing closely held companies with the guidance and expertise needed for some of their most critical business decisions.
+He continues to grow Prairie's reputation as a widely respected firm of its kind, designing, structuring, and implementing customized ownership transition strategies, including private sales, management buyouts (MBOs), employee stock ownership plans (ESOPs), and more for businesses nationwide.

 The meeting will be held at the Embassy Suites Scottsdale (formerly Chaparral Suites), located at 5001 North Scottsdale Road.
-Sleeping rooms are available for our group at a special rate of $229.
-The reservation cutoff date has been extended.
+Our sleeping room block has sold out, but rooms may still be available at the current market rate.
+Please call 800-362-2779 for more information or to make a reservation.

 Continuing Education Credit